 CARUS, Paul.
 Ilsenburg am Harz 18.7.1852 — La Salle, Ill.
 11.2.1919.
 German Philosopher and Scholar of Comparative Religion in the U.S.A.
-Son of a pastor, school in Posen and Stettin, studies philosophy, classics and science at Greifswald, Strassburg and Tübingen.
+Son of a pastor, school in Posen and Stettin, studied philosophy, classics and science at Greifswald, Strassburg and Tübingen.
 Ph.D.
 1876 Tübingen.
 Worked as a teacher at Military Academy in Dresden, quarreled and quitted because of his too liberal opinions.
 He emigrated to the U.K. and in 1883 to the U.S.A.
 From 1887 editor-in-chief of the journal Open Court in Chicago.
 In 1888 married Mary, the daughter of his publisher, E. C. Hegeler, six children.

 Publications: The full bibliography includes more than one thousand items, among them more than fifty books.
 Much on philosophy and religions.
 Edited the journals the Open Court (1887–) and the Monist (1890–).

 – The Gospel of Buddha.
 311 p.
 1894 and many editions; Karma / Nirvana: two Buddhist stories.
 135 p.
 Chicago 1996; Buddhism and its Christian Critics.
 316 p.
 Chicago 1897; Amitabha: a story of Buddhist theology.
 121 p.
 Chicago 1906

 Sources: Peiris, Buddhism, 251-255 with poor photo; Dict. of Am.
 Biogr.
 3; Who Was Who in Am.
 1; Wikipedia with photo (some further details in German version).